 Food Choices that Impact Regularity

-Being active may also help to keep your bowel movements regular.
-Individuals who do not participate in regular physical activity may be more likely to become constipated.
+Being active may help to keep your bowel movements regular.
+People who do not participate in regular physical activity may be more likely to become constipated.
 Need motivation to get moving?
-Check out:
+Check out these articles:

 How a Registered Dietitian Nutritionist Can Help

 A registered dietitian nutritionist (RDN) can help assess the adequacy of the fiber and fluids in your diet, as well as suggest options to help reduce your risk for constipation.
-To find an RDN in your area, search the Academy’s online database.
+To find an RDN in your area, search the Academy’s Find a Nutrition Expert database.

 Find a Nutrition Expert

 Looking for credible nutrition information and recommendations?
 The Academy of Nutrition and Dietetics' network of credentialed food and nutrition practitioners are ready to help!